Tourism and Regulation

 - A new form of Package has been introduced called Linked Travel Arrangements, which is formed when two or more elements are purchased for the same trip but there is a clear separation of the booking and selection processes.

-The Tourism Alliance and Department for Business, Energy and Industrial Strategy (BEIS) has developed guidance on the application of the new Regulations.
+The Tourism Alliance and Department for Business, Energy and Industrial Strategy (BEIS) have developed guidance on the application of the new Regulations.
 You can access their guidance here and the Government’s six month review of the regulations here.